davorg/davecross.co.uk/docs/2020-vision/index.md

 have 200 years of data and, conveniently, George IV came to the throne in January 1820, so I've ensured that the data is correct back to the start of his reign.
-I was also annoyed by a few bugs in the list of positions on the individual person pages - so I spent have a day fixing all of those.
+I was also annoyed by a few bugs in the list of positions on the individual person pages - so I spent half a day fixing all of those.

 I got off to a fairly slow start on the marketing front.
 I spent some